Assasans/axel/SERVER-SETUP.md

 ## B. Multi-domain nginx configuration

-Server URL will be `https://static.konosuba.local/`.
+* Static public URL (and URL for patching) will be `https://static.konosuba.local/`.
+* API public URL will be `https://api.konosuba.local/`.

 Example nginx configuration: